vashman/web_meda/_media_post/retouching_graphics.md

   media/original1.html:
     title: Section 1 orginals
-    description: The orginal images used to create the modified image. media/original2.html:
+    description: The orginal images used to create the modified image. media/compositing1.html:
+    title: The composite image
+    description: Imasge comprised of 3 other images. media/original2.html:
     title: Section 2 orginals
-    descrption: The orginal images used to create the modified image. media/flawedimage.html:
+    descrption: The orginal images used to create the modified image. media/robinLake.html
+    title: Robin at the Lake
+    description: Image of combined layers. media/flawedimage.html:
     title: 3 Flawd Image
     description: Image with flaws removed.